Which Currency Do They Use in Peru?

 |Latest Peru Nuevo Sol Exchange Rate

-It's obviously very difficult to give an exact budget for a holiday in Peru, as everyone has different tastes and spending habits, but hopefully this table will give you a reasonable idea of what you can expect to spend on day-to-day expenses.
+It's obviously very difficult to work out exactly how much spending money you should bring on a holiday in Peru, as everyone has different tastes and spending habits, but hopefully this table will give you a reasonable idea of how much money you can expect to spend in Peru on day-to-day expenses.

 |Lunch (set menu - mid-range)